afiodorov/afiodorov.github.io/_posts/2022-07-26-i-am-in-lisbon.md

 in this country is to say 'gracias' instead of 'obligado'.
 Portugal has a distinct national identity.
 Apart from a brief period of the union with Castilla they remained largely independent.
-Even the union was never a conquest of the Spanish - it happened because of some blood ties of the royal families.
+Even the union was never a conquest by the Spanish - it happened because of some blood ties of the royal families.

 The similarities I see are more to do with the climate: dinners are very late, people never seem to be in a rush.
 Some ingredients and dishes are in